-Your title is leasehold and the full term of the lease is 99 years for apartments 1-22 from 1984 and 125 years for apartments 23-39 from 2004.
+Your title is leasehold and the full term of the lease is 99 years from 29 September 1987.
+(Your solicitor will be able to tell you how long is left on the lease or whether your lease has been extended).
 If you have bought your home since the lease was first granted, the term remaining will have been reduced.